ddfdfij

 Check out this great video recap.
 We will post the entire broadcast soon.

-• Tuesday, June 02, 2015 2:08 PM | Deleted user
+• Tuesday, June 02, 2015 2:08 PM | Anonymous

 Chapter members Heather Fournier, Michael Eardley, and John Pietroniro attended the 2015 Regional Summit at the historic Mechanic's Hall in Portland, ME on May 1st.
 Following the presentations, the group participated in a service charrette with stakeholders from the City of Portland to examine principles and features of resiliency for four buildings on the waterfront.
 Climate change and sea level rise are particularly relevant to the future of Portland's waterfront built environment.